-Sometimes we can’t leave well enough alone . . . . like with our Farro Tabbouleh with Kale, Cucumber and Mint recipe.
+Sometimes we can’t leave well enough alone, like this Farro Tabbouleh Salad with Kale, Cucumber and Mint recipe.

-Then I went to our in house expert . . . .
-Mr. Google . . . . and soon found out that I probably wouldn’t be able to run over to our local grocery store and just grab some out of the case.
+Then I went to our in-house expert, Mr. Google, and soon found out that I probably wouldn’t be able to run over to our local grocery store and just grab garlic scapes out of the case.

 Ecco!
 Farro Tabbouleh!

-Original tabbouleh is really a parsley salad with a little bit of bulghur used more as a garnish. . . .
+- Tabbouleh is really a parsley salad with a little bit of bulgar used more as a garnish.

-Well. . . .it seemed like our Farro Tabbouleh was just going to be made All Our Way .
+Well, it seemed like this Farro Tabbouleh was just going to be made All Our Way.

 - 2 Tablespoons olive oil